 Often people avoid thinking about their taxes until the tax season arrives.
 However, for effective tax planning and benefits, it is generally advisable to start planning your taxes as soon as the previous year’s tax filing season ends, and then follow up with a mid-year review during the third quarter of the year.

-Now that the 2017 Canada tax filing season has ended, the following is a list of tax issues prepared by AG Tax professionals that Canadian taxpayers should consider.
+Now that the 2018 tax season has ended, the following is a list of tax issues prepared by AG Tax professionals that Canadian taxpayers should consider.

 Canadian Tax Tips & Mid-Year Review for Taxpayers

 Review Your Estimated Quarterly Tax Payments for Self-Employed

 For Canadian self-employed individuals, the deadline to file the annual income tax return is June 15, however, any tax owing should be paid by April 30.
 In addition, self-employed taxpayers are required to make quarterly installments if the self-employed taxpayer had a tax liability of more than $3,000 in the recently filed tax return and in either of the previous two years’ tax return.

 Instalments are periodic income tax payments that you have to pay on certain dates.
 These are to cover tax that you would normally have to pay in lump sum on April 30 of the following year.
 Instalments are not paid in advance; they are paid during the calendar year in which you are earning the taxable income.